 I love to read, and read just about anything (I even read the back of cereal boxes and mayo jars).
 Mostly I find myself gravitating to non-fiction because I love knowledge and I am always wanting to work on myself and my goals.
 I am a “when I have time” writer who is aspiring to be an “I schedule time for my writing” writer.
 I like to write everything from mainstream fiction, sci-fi, to creative non-fiction, and informational.
-Currently, I am working on a project about pregnancy, birth and becoming a mom.
-This is a pretty new experience for me.
-I had my wonderful daughter, Tempest last November and am due in June 2014 with baby #2; my husband and I couldn't be happier.

 My name is Kevin; I am a jack of all trades and a master of none.

 When you call on the phone I sense your tone,

 I’ll assist you to make an appointment so there is no need for ointment.

 I’ll let you speak to a tutor so you can make changes on your computer.

 Your paper will be dandy, but never better than our candy.

 I sold my soul to the writing center I’ve been here so long I am now a renter